mrWinston/mdrun.nvim/README.md

 ## Features

-- Evaluate markdown codeblocks
+- evaluate markdown codeblock in the language of your choice
+- stream stdin and stdout to other codeblocks in real time
-- Define re-usable env-vars per markdown section
+- define env-vars per markdown section
+- run snippets either directly or in a docker/podman container
+- define custom runners for languages not supported out of the box

+## Installation

 ## Configuration Options in LUA